Horrors of Spider Island: Reception and legacy

 Author and film critic Leonard Maltin awarded the film 1.5 out of 4 stars, calling it a "well-photographed sex film, typical of the period", with sci-fi elements almost casually tossed in.
-Allmovie also gave the film 1.5 out of 5 stars, stating that "while the primary purpose of this German-made oddity is to show scantily clad women imperiled by a decidedly male beast, it's also attractively photographed, and several scenes (most notably, Gary's first post-bite attack, and his final flight through a swamp) deliver a frisson not usually found in nudie-cutie/monster movie hybrid".
+AllMovie also gave the film 1.5 out of 5 stars, stating that "while the primary purpose of this German-made oddity is to show scantily clad women imperiled by a decidedly male beast, it's also attractively photographed, and several scenes (most notably, Gary's first post-bite attack, and his final flight through a swamp) deliver a frisson not usually found in nudie-cutie/monster movie hybrid".
 Brett Gallman from Oh, the Horror! panned the film, writing "No matter which mode it's in, the film is mostly incompetent.
 Shots are staged with little imagination, the (presumably) stock music is often incongruous with what's on the screen, and the acting turns are woeful".
 Gallman also criticized the film's poor dubbing, monster design and frequent day for night sequences.

-Mondo Digital.com gave the film a mixed review, complimenting its atmosphere while acknowledging the film's faults, stating "While watchable even in its shortest version, Horrors of Spider Island becomes a delirious experience with the added nude swimming footage.
+Mondo Digital gave the film a mixed review, complimenting its atmosphere while acknowledging the film's faults, stating "While watchable even in its shortest version, Horrors of Spider Island becomes a delirious experience with the added nude swimming footage.
 The atrocious dubbing contains some of the more quotable one-liners around, while D'Arcy's weird but decidedly non-threatening monster makes up for the decided lack of actual arachnids on screen".

+Multiple reviewers have cited the soft-core porn aspect of the semi-clad women catfighting each other, "Barbara Valentin, the very definition of ‘blonde bombshell’ ... the film ensures that her top is pulled open to expose a spectacular bosom, during one particularly vigorous cat fight."

-George R. Reis from DVD Drive-In.com, however, gave the film a positive review, commending the film's climax as "moody" and "well-photographed".
+George R. Reis from DVD Drive-In, however, gave the film a positive review, commending the film's climax as "moody" and "well-photographed".

 It was featured on the television series Mystery Science Theater 3000 in 1999.